sillsdev/TheCombine/docs/deploy/README.md

   - The help text for `setup_combine.py` says that the `--tag` is optional and its default value is `latest`.
 That is used in the _Development Environment_ scenario; there are no images for _The Combine's_ components in `public.ecr.aws/thecombine` with the tag `latest`.
+  - The database image contains a script that will initialize the `SemanticDomains` and the `SemanticDomainTree` collections on _first use_ of the database.
+The script will not be run automatically when the database is restarted or updated.
+If the Semantic Domain data are updated, for example, adding a new language, then the script needs to be rerun manually:

+    ```console
+    kubectl -n thecombine exec deployment/database -- /docker-entrypoint-initdb.d/update-semantic-domains.sh
+    ```

 ## Maintenance